unitaryfund/unitary.fund/posts/_markdown/vqa_in_qutip.md

 There are many parameters to tweak here, such as the number of layers used, initialization conditions, the optimization algorithm parameters and constraints, as well as gradient computations.
 It is my hope that this tool allows anyone to dive straight into VQAs.

+## References
 Other examples, including the `max-cut` problem examined in the [original QAOA paper](https://arxiv.org/abs/1411.4028), can currently be found on [my GitHub](https://github.com/EnBr55/qutip-vqa-examples/).

+I [opened an issue](https://github.com/qutip/qutip-qip/issues/118) to discuss with the QuTiP admins how to best include these features into the main `qutip-qip` project codebase.

 ## Future work